 - Timeframe for implementation: How long will the project take to complete?
 Can it be sustained over time?

 Review Process and Review Timeline:

-Proposals will be reviewed once per year by the ANA Mini Grant Review Committee, composed of selected ANA Board and community members who are not affiliated with any of the grants up for consideration.
+Proposals will be reviewed by the ANA Mini Grant Review Committee, composed of selected ANA Board and community members who are not affiliated with any of the grants up for consideration.
 This Committee will evaluate each proposal based on the Selection Criteria (see above) and will make recommendations for approval to the Board.
 Grant awards will be finalized by Board vote.
 The Board reserves the right to reject Committee grant award recommendations.

 Questions?
 If you have any questions or need assistance, contact email@example.com